webmiddle/webmiddle/packages/webmiddle/README.md

 The base context that webmiddle applications can extend to create new context objects with the required options.

-It can also be used directly to evaluate services if no context options are required.
+It can also be used directly to evaluate components if no context options are required.

 ```jsx
 import { rootContext } from 'webmiddle';